mmore500/mmore500.github.io/blog_professional/_posts/2020-05-20-neogeocities.md

 There are also plenty of [in-browser tools](https://ezgif.com/loop-count) that do the same.

-## Toward Neo-Geocity: Restart on Scroll
+## Toward Neogeocities: Restart on Scroll

 Although we don't want GIFs GIF-ing all the time, we probably also don't just want them to once and done.
 What about the juicy GIFs at the bottom of a page that would be all played out before web visitors get a chance to chance upon them?